DeDe: Detecting Backdoor Samples for SSL Encoders via Decoders: Design of

 \subsection{Key Idea}

-An ideal backdoor attack should remain imperceptible at both the image level and the embedding level.
+In essence, SSL spontaneously maps images with similar features to clusters, which is determined by its training process.
+We present t-SNE plots for different SSL paradigms in the Appendix.
+However, backdoor mappings force cross-class mapping from a class of image to the target-class embedding, which is illustrated by the red dots in Figure \ref{fig:key idea}.
+As required by backdoor's objective, an ideal backdoor should remain imperceptible at both the image level and the embedding level.
 At the image level, the attacker applies only a small perturbation (trigger) as a special distribution in image space, avoiding possible human inspections.
-At the embedding level, the attacker forces the victim encoder to learn the particular mapping from the trigger distribution to the targeted embedding.
-However by backdoor's objective, it must force cross-class mapping from a class of image to the tatget-class embedding, which is illustrated as the red dot in Figure \ref{fig:key idea}.
-Meanwhile, the backdoor's secondary objective requires that the encoder's utility upholds the main task performance, which suggests the compromised encoder still maps clean images to the respective embeddings as what a clean encoder does, as the blue dots in the figure.
-From the perspective of normal image-embedding mappings, it is from a sparse distribution in image space to dense clusters in the embedding space, which indicates that similar embeddings mean similar image features.
-If we find a reversed mapping from embedding clusters to images such that certain embedding regions map to certain visual features in the image, as the red arrows in the figure, the backdoor mapping is unlikely to be preserved.
-It is because, first, the embeddings space cannot encode as much information as image space to keep feature distribution and the backdoor distribution at the same time.
-Secondly, since the embedding distribution clusters, similar embeddings tend to map to similar image features.
-Since the dataset has a low poison rate, the learned mapping should be intra-class mapping as the majority does.
-If such an inverse is acquired, the backdoor embeddings map to the target-class images, leading to different visual features, which gives a clue to the backdoor detection by comparing the input and output images.
-For example, a cat image with the trigger is mapped to an embedding in the airplane's region, if we find a point around the embedding and look for the point's pre-image, it is highly probable that the corresponding image will depict an airplane.
+At the embedding level, the attacker forces the victim encoder to learn the particular mapping for triggered samples to the targeted embedding while keeping clean images to the respective embeddings as the blue dots in Figure \ref{fig:key idea}.
+A naive instinct is that embeddings from the same cluster should represent similar visual features in images.
+If we learn the reversed mapping from embedding clusters to images as the red arrows in the figure, the reversed mapping should project certain embedding regions to certain visual features in the image, then the backdoor mapping is unlikely to be preserved.
+It is because, first, the image space is much more sparse than the embedding space, so condensed embedding is unlikely to preserve a backdoor distribution in image.
+Secondly, since the embedding distribution forms clusters, similar embeddings tend to map to similar image features, but the backdoor feature is usually imperceptible and dissimilar to image features.
+For example, a cat image with the trigger is maliciously mapped to an embedding in the airplane's region, if we find a point around its embedding and look for the point's pre-image, it is highly probable that the corresponding image will depict an airplane.